sandipcse12/vuejs-simple-datatable/README.md

 Creating vuejs simple datatable came out of necessity while developing a web application for a growing startup.
 I discovered that while there are some great table libraries out there, some required heavy customization, were missing out of the box features such as built in sorting and pagination.

-If you want to achieve balance with the force and want a simple but flexible table library give React Data Table Component a chance.
-If you require an Excel clone or heavy "enterprise" capabilities, then this is not the React table library you are looking for
+If you want to achieve balance with the force and want a simple but flexible table library give vuejs simple datatable a chance.

-# Key Features!
+### Key Features!

   - Sorting
   - Searching